DrMWK/OpenModelica_Furuta/README.md

 Content

-#1 OpenModelica Package with the following submodels
+#1 OpenModelica Package including
-- mechanic model of the pendelum
+- mechanic (sub)model of the pendelum
-- actuator model with 3 degrees of abstraction
+- actuator (sub)model with 3 degrees of abstraction
 - entire system including a very simple closed loop control

 #2 FMU of the mechanic model